Skip to main content

 Assign the core

-1. Once the transaction is confirmed, provided everything is synced and your collator is running, you should see blocks being persistently created as they were with the on-demand extrinsic:
+1. Once the transaction is confirmed, provided everything is synced, your collator is running, and the region has begun, you should see blocks being persistently created as they were with the on-demand extrinsic:

 GMcdatDW8AEC8kh